pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/authoring-packages/sections/publishing-a-package.md

 There are a few important things to double check before publishing your package:

 - Your `package.json` file has a `name`, `description`, and `repository` fields.
-- Your `package.json` `name` field is URL Safe, as in it doesn't include an emoji or special character.
+- Your `package.json` `name` field is URL-safe — for instance, it doesn't include any emoji or other special characters.
 - Your `package.json` `version` field is [Semver V2](https://semver.org/spec/v2.0.0.html) compliant.
 - Your `package.json` `engines` field contains an entry for `atom` such as: `"enginges": { "atom": ">=1.0.0 <2.0.0"}`.
 - Your package has a `README.md` file at it's root.